 Read more: DUMBDumping - A pricing strategy that involves selling a product abroad below the rate of production or the prevailing rate in the producer's locale.
 Duopoly - A market dominated by exactly two competing producers.
 For example, the airplane market is dominated by Boeing and Airbus.
 Durable good - A product with a long useful lifespan.
 Major appliances and cars are two common examples of durable goods.
 Dynamic pricing - A system that alters prices based upon changes in customer demand.
 Airline ticketing systems are often used as the classic example of this.
 Earnest money

 See security depositEBITA - A measure of company earnings that excludes interest, taxes, and amortization.
 EBITA is an acronym for "earnings before interest, taxes, and amortization."
-Economy of scale - The reduction of costs that accrue as more items are produced.
-This is often achieved by utilized higher fixed (and lower variable) costs and by distributing those fixed costs over larger quantities of items.
+Economy of scale - The reduction of costs that accrue as more copies of an item are produced.
+This is often achieved by utilizing higher fixed (and lower variable) costs and by distributing those fixed costs over larger quantities of items.
+Economy of scope - The reduction of costs that accrue as a firm specializes upon a collection of related offerings.
+This is often achieved by investing in shared fixed costs across its offerings.
 Efficient-market hypothesis - The belief that the price of any item reflects all available information.
 Effort heuristic - The cognitive bias that leads people to assume that the value of a good is proportional to the effort required to create it.
 Emolument - income from employment End-user license agreement - The contract that grants the right for a customer to use a vendor's software system.
 Endowment effect - People value belongings more highly than they otherwise would, had they not owned them.
 Ersatz good - A good that is inferior to one that it has replaced.
 EULA

 See end-user license agreementEven pricing - A pricing method that uses round numbers (such as $10 rather than $9.99).
 This system tends to make offerings seem more expensive and is often used for premium products.
 Excludable good - A product whose seller can prevent people who have not paid from deriving benefit from it.
 Experience good - A product or service with a value that can not be ascertained until it is used.
 Externality - An effect on a third party (who is neither buyer nor seller).
 Although externalities are almost always described as a negative effect on a third party (such as pollution), positive externalities can also exist (a job training program may, for example, reduce crime in a given neighborhood).
 F2p - Short for "free-to-play."
 A business method most commonly used by online video games.
 Games published under this model provide the game for free, but offer paid upgrades to users' characters and equipment.
 The publisher of the games typically rely on a small number of users to spend large sums of money.
 Customer motivations for spending are generally to dominate other players and minimize time spent grinding.
 Face value - The public price of a good or service.
 Items are generally sold at or below this price.